 Drinking Water Capacity

+The Prince Frederick municipal drinking water system serves the Town Center and nearby areas.
+Service is provided to nearby areas include the Calvert County Industrial Park, Hallowing Point District Park, College of Southern Maryland, Barstow and Calvert High School, Yardley Hills, along MF Bowen Road and a portion of the Dares Beach community.
 The Prince Frederick’s municipal system is operated by the Calvert County Department of Public Works, Water and Sewerage Division.
-The 2014 and 2040 average daily demand for the Prince Frederick system is shown in Table 9-1 Maps of existing water and sewerage systems and maps of water and sewerage planning categories for Calvert County, are available for review in the county’s Water and Sewerage Division.
+The 2014 and 2040 average daily demand for the Prince Frederick system is shown in the table below.
+Maps of existing water and sewerage systems and maps of water and sewerage planning categories for Calvert County, are available for review in the county’s Water and Sewerage Division.